ibesoft11/SimpleAPI/README.md

 # Simple API

-An API server for built with NodeJs to demonstrate jwt, json patching and thumbnail generation.
+An API server built with Node to demonstrate jwt, json patching and thumbnail generation.

 ## Getting Started